Goce Delčev University of Štip

 The Goce Delčev University of Štip (Универзитет Гоце Делчев Штип; abbr.
 UGD) is a public university in North Macedonia.
 Founded in 2007, the university has twelve faculties and three academies (as of July 2019).
-As of 2018–19 school year, a total of 8,237 students are enrolled at the university.
+As of the 2018–19 school year, a total of 8,237 students were enrolled at the university.
+It is named in honour of the revolutionary Goce Delčev.

 History

 On 27 March 2007, UGD was established by the Assembly of the Republic of North Macedonia.
 On 28 June 2007, the first Constitutive Session of the University Senate was held in the amphitheater of the Faculty of Education and the Faculty of Mining, Geology and Polytechnic.
-The University Senate unanimously appointed Professor Sasha Mitrev, PhD, as the first Rector of the university in the presence of the State Secretary of Education Pero Stojanovski, a UGD home commission, and representatives from Štip.
+The University Senate unanimously appointed Professor Sasha Mitrev, PhD, as the first rector of the university in the presence of the State Secretary of Education Pero Stojanovski, a UGD home commission, and representatives from Štip.

 In the first academic year, approximately 1,300 students were enrolled.
 UGD started with seven faculties and one higher-level vocational school as follows: Faculty of Law; Faculty of Economics; Faculty of Education; Faculty of Mining, Geology and Polytechnic; Faculty of Agriculture; Faculty of Computer Science and Information Technology; Faculty of Music; and Higher Medical School.
 Since the 2008–09 academic year, UGD has included six new faculties: Faculty of Medical Science, Faculty of Philology, Faculty of Electrical Engineering, Faculty of Mechanical Engineering, Faculty of Technology, and Faculty of Tourism and Business Logistics.